-Each month the AMLT Network and Token team will provide you interesting and important high risk addresses submitted into the AMLT Network so we can better inform and protect the industry and public.
-Please follow the series by subscribing to our newsletter and following us on Twitter and joining our Telegram communities AMLT by Coinfirm and AMLT Announcements.
+Each month the AMLT Network and Token team will provide you interesting and important high-risk addresses submitted into the AMLT Network so we can better inform and protect the industry and public.
+Please follow the series by subscribing to our newsletter and following us on Twitter and joining our AMLT Telegram community.

 As you can see in the risk report below, any address related to these scams and reported into the AMLT Network will be automatically flagged and their C-Score increased, so that anyone using our AML Platform will know the risk in dealing with or accepting funds from these addresses.

 2. Social Media Crypto Sock-puppets and a catch-all address

 A more novel approach to using social media in order to scam people out of their cryptocurrency would be the sock-puppet method.
 As you can see below, the scammer basically clones the account of an innocent TV presenter.
 The authenticity of the account is further increased by the copied-and-pasted Instagram story videos.
 From that point onward, the scammer continues to pose as a cryptocurrency investor, additionally uploading images of fake investments and technical analysis, that create an illusion of success.

 That illusion is later used to lure people into “investing”.
 The rest of the scam is done in DMs, where the account asks to pay a certain referral fee.
 The funds transferred to the “referral” address were then sent to a much bigger, already notorious address that was already reported into the AMLT Network for various other scams.
 The address contains a whopping 185 BTC, with its overall volume being nearly astronomical (1165923.85 BTC in outputs only).
 As you can see in the report below we’ve generated a Coinfirm AML Risk Report for you that displays almost as high of a risk rating as possible with the related flags.